ayoayco/shoe-shop/README.md

 Currently each app has a `build:preview` script that represents the process of building & deploying them, ideally in a CDN.

-Open the app-shell and each MF app (i.e., app-cart, app-heading, app-products) in a separate terminals and run "npm run build:preview" for each.
+Open the app-shell and each MF app (i.e., app-cart, app-heading, app-products) in separate terminals and run "npm run build:preview" for each.

 You have to rerun this for any app you modify.